virtuoushub/minecrift/README.md

 It is possible to install Minecrift without using the Magic launcher, but this way hasn't been tested as well.
 Use the steps below according to your operating system.
-You'll still need to update LWJGL accordig to the tutorial linked above.
+You'll still need to update LWJGL according to the tutorial linked above.

 Windows
 -------